okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-ldap-server/index.md

 The Okta LDAP Agent is now connected to the LDAP server and Okta.
 However, you still need to configure it using the Admin Console.
 This configuration provides the mappings between users and groups in the Universal Directory and the users and groups in your LDAP directory.

-First, make sure the LDAP Agent is operational:
+First, make sure that the LDAP Agent is operational:

 1. Open the Admin Console for your Okta org.